Esports Integrity Commission: Criticism

-Although ESIC received plaudits for the CS:GO coaching bug investigation, the organization has also been criticized for a perceived lack of expertise about the games it regulates.
+While ESIC was initially seen as a positive project, the organization has come under significant criticism regarding its legitimacy and competence.
 According to The Washington Post, unnamed critics have described the organization as "underfunded".
 ESIC doing its work mostly hidden from the public has also caused "public speculation [to curdle] into skepticism".
+Although ESIC received plaudits for the CS:GO coaching bug investigation, the organization has also been criticized for a perceived lack of expertise about the games it regulates.

-ESIC was criticized in December 2022 by the CS:GO community when it lifted Nicolai "HUNDEN" Petersen's two-year ban early after a "constructive engagement between the two parties".
+The ban of Team Spirit's coach just before the PGL Major Antwerp 2022 for a minor offense of the coaching bug in 2020 due to ESIC's investigation stalling at the time and the eventual overturn right after the major caused backlash from the CS:GO community.
+ESIC was criticized in December 2022 when it lifted Nicolai "HUNDEN" Petersen's two-year ban early after a "constructive engagement between the two parties".
 HUNDEN was banned by ESIC in August 2021 after he leaked the strategy folder of Heroic, the team he was coaching, to other teams during IEM Cologne 2021.